rzubek/CSLisp/README.md

 Just a few examples of the bytecode produced by the compiler.
 More can be found by running unit tests and inspecting their outputs - they are _quite_ verbose.

+Also, see [bytecode design.txt](bytecode design.txt) for more info.

 ```
 Inputs:  (+ 1 2)